matthewbeaulieu10/wdp-map-mania-mb/README.md

 ** another credit to Max Lewis because he helped me with hosting JSON on the server **

-IDEA FOR V2 --> Have a 'spots left in bounds' counter...
+IDEA FOR V2 --> Have a 'spots left in bounds' counter... and a label that shows their zoom level!